chuncaohenli/raiden_deep_learning/Final Report.md

 We find that the suicide type enemies are more difficult to deal with than other types.
 As a result, we adjust the order of the enemies so that they comes in the order from the easiest to the most difficult one.

+### 4. Version 3
+We train the model on Google Cloud Platform for 500,000 iterations.

+The following advantages are observed:
+- Plane can deal perfectly with the suicide enemies.
+When suicide enemies appears, the plane will go back to a decent distance, which is the opitimal way with least motions to deal with the suicide type enemies.
+See below.
 <img src="resource/img_vf_good.gif" width="50%">

+- Plane can deal perfectly with the tower enemies.
+Note that in the following snapshot, the plane travel through the shortest path to shoot down the tower with only 20 hp loss, which is optimal in this senario.
 <img src="resource/img_vf_tower.gif" width="50%">

-### 4. Version 3
-We train the model on Google Cloud Platform.

 ### 5. Version 4
 More iterations.